 Tendon Injury (Tendinopathy) (cont.)

-Initial treatment for a tendon injury (tendinopathy) generally includes rest and pain relievers.
+Initial treatment for a tendon injury (tendinopathy) typically includes rest and pain relievers.
 Acetaminophen can reduce pain.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce both the pain and inflammation you might have from a tendon injury.
 The goals of this early treatment are to:

 - Reduce pain and inflammation of the tendon.